 Accident or Head Trauma: Parents will be notified regarding any incident that necessitates an accident report.
 In addition, any student who suffers trauma to the head at school will be assessed in the health room and parents will be notified.

 Allergy Accommodations: Latex Allergy - Yelm Community Schools prohibits the use of all latex products, including latex balloons, due to severe allergies.
 Peanut Allergy - Please refrain from sending any peanut products due to severe allergies.

-Diarrhea: Any student who has been having diarrhea will be sent home and may return to school when they have been free of diarrhea for 24 hours.
+Diarrhea: Any student who has had diarrhea will be sent home and may return to school when they have been free of diarrhea for 24 hours.

 Injury: If any child has an injury that prohibits them from participating in PE or other school activities, a note from the physician is needed to excuse participation.
-Please be sure the doctor includes when student can return to normal activity or provide a separate note.
+Please be sure the doctor's note includes when your student can return to normal activity or provide a separate note.